 A Banana Boat, in case it is new to you, is simply a grilled or roasted banana with various toppings.
-At first I thought that a warm banana would not taste that ‘hot.’
-But then the more I thought about it, the heat would bring out the natural sweetness of the banana that then paired with some fabulous toppings, such as peanut butter, dried fruit, jam or nuts; would create a simple, yet drool wrothy treat.
+At first I thought that a warm banana would not taste that great, but then the more I thought about it, the heat would bring out the natural sweetness of the banana that then paired with some fabulous toppings, such as peanut butter, dried fruit, jam or nuts; would create a simple, yet drool worthy treat.

 My favorite banana boat flavor is of course s’mores.
-A banana with just a sprinkle of chocolate chips, marshmallows, and crushed graham crackers; warmed to perfection, will satisfy your sweet tooth without *totally* blowing that summer diet (for an idea about the nutritional info click here).
+A banana with just a sprinkle of chocolate chips, marshmallows, and crushed graham crackers; warmed to perfection, will satisfy your sweet tooth without *totally* blowing that summer diet.